 The next few months were very tough and depressing.

-It soon became obvious that everyone at work knew that I was transgender
+It soon became obvious that almost everyone at work knew that I was transgender

 and were checking out every aspect of my physical appearance - face, bust, crotch, feet, hair ... .
 It may not have been their intention, but it was happening.
 I